 Capsaicin is a common ingredient that is found in certain brands of topical pain relief creams because of its pain relieving capabilities.
 It works by blocking a chemical in your body called substance P, which carries pain messages to your brain.
 Without substance P the pain signals can no longer be transmitted allowing you to feel relief.
 Capsaicin has a temporary effect on substance P so repeated applications are needed in order to maintain pain relief.
-You can find several topical creams that contain capsaicin already in the marketplace.
+You can find supplements and topical creams that contain capsaicin already in the marketplace.

-Another product that contains capsaicin is the homeopathic remedy Sinus Buster which is a nasal spray.
-This product was originally designed to help improve nasal congestion and to quickly relieve sinus symptoms and pain, but when you inhale sinus buster via the nasal passage, the capsaicin is able to quickly enter the blood stream via the mucus membranes giving it the ability to act as a natural pain killer.
-Sinus Buster contains capsaicin that is derived from cayenne peppers as well as other natural ingredients and is available online and at your local pharmacy.
+Another product that contains capsaicin is the homeopathic remedy Sinus Plumber which is a nasal spray.
+This product was originally designed to help improve nasal congestion and to quickly relieve sinus symptoms and pain, but when you inhale sinus plumber via the nasal passage, the capsaicin is able to quickly enter the blood stream via the mucus membranes giving it the ability to act as a natural pain killer.
+Sinus Plumber contains capsaicin that is derived from cayenne peppers as well as other natural ingredients and is available online and at your local pharmacy.

 How to make a habanero/garlic tincture